The 6 Best Dog Barking Collars Australia: Tested & Evaluated 2023

 If your dog has breathing difficulties, a citronella collar is not the best thing for them.
 Likewise, if your dog is deaf, a beep collar is not the best thing.
 A vibrating collar would be better for them.

 Hopefully, the in-depth reviews in the next section will help you to select the right anti-barking collar for your Fido.
 Our expert team spent weeks putting dozens of options to the test, with this handful of choices rising to the top as the best of the best.

 What Are the Different Types of Barking Collars?

 We at Gentle Dog Trainers firmly believe in humane, gentle, training methods.
 Therefore, you will never catch us recommending shock or choke collars to you.
 (6) It's not part of our philosophy.
 There are anti-bark collars that use soft techniques that integrate well with consistent vocal training.
 Here is a round-up of them.

 Sound barking collars

-Sound collar use beeping to distract your dog from the source of their barking and keep them quiet.
-It is rare for anti-barking collars to use solely sound as a training technique.
-It is usually paired with vibration to impart the message to your dog.
+Sound collars use beeping to distract your dog from the source of their barking and keep them quiet.
+It's rare for anti-barking collars to use solely sound as a training technique.
+It's usually paired with vibration to impart the message to your dog.
 The sound can be at frequencies above our human hearing capacities or within them.
-It is up to you which you decide to choose.
+It is up to you!